Failure to Diagnose

-Discuss Your Options for a Medical Malpractice Suit
+Discuss Your Legal Options with a Brooklyn Medical Malpractice Lawyer

 One of the main roles of a doctor or medical professional is to diagnose